 At the southern tip of Lake Keurusselkä lies the town of Mänttä-Vilppula, which have combined to become known as the Art Town, where visitors can enjoy the works of old masters as well as mind-blowing modern art, visit stately buildings and be inspired by history, and enjoy classical concerts in elegant surroundings.

 Serlachius museums Gösta and Gustaf host both exciting exhibitions and events all year round.
 Art enthusiasts should also visit the popular Art Festival and classical music lovers the Mänttä Music Festival.
-The Mänttä Music Festival was awarded the European recognition of quality, the Effe label, for the second time for 2017–2018!
+The Mänttä Music Festival was awarded the European recognition of quality, the Effe label, again for 2019–2020!

 Throughout Mänttä-Vilppula public art abounds; its streets, parks and cemeteries are graced by works of Emil Wikström, Viktor Jansson, Wäinö Aaltonen, Jussi Mäntynen, Aimo Tukiainen and other acclaimed representatives of Finnish sculpture.

 The regions incredible nature can be experienced while fishing, boating, golfing, hiking, and more: The Mäntänvuori outdoor area has an Observation Tower, hiking trails and a lovely European style wine tavern and café Vuorenmaja on top of the hill Mäntänvuori.
 Mänttä-Vilppula is fisherman’s paradise with beautiful Keurusselkä ja Näsijärvi lakes, where you can join guided fishing trips with professional fishermen for a complete experience.
 Also at the nearby Vilppulankoski recreational fishing area you can fish in beautiful rapids environment.
 A fisherman’s paradise!

 Orivesi – a town with 350 lakes next to Tampere